HxS Objects

 Address | Address of the delegated area.
 Is automatically calculated using the sum of the delegate's block base address and offset, if not specified. | Number | 0x0 |

-Size | Size in Bytes of the delegated area. | Number | 0x0 | Selects | A list of selects used by the delegate. | List | Empty List |
+Size | Size in Bytes of the delegated area. | Number | 0x0 | Selects |

 Version | Version information (e.g. v1, 0.0.1) | String | Empty String |